-ADABAS data from which blanks in alphanumeric fields and leading zeros in numeric fields have been removed.
-(SAS also has a compression option for SAS data files.)
+data from which blanks in alphanumeric fields and leading zeros in numeric fields have been removed.
+See also compressed SAS data set.

 data field

 the smallest logical unit of information in an ADABAS file.
 The six types of data fields are elementary, multiple-value, group, periodic group, subfield, and superfield.